 You will pay a set automatic payment each month to cover these expenses.

 Please note that this excludes the cost of entering Listed and Group races which are the elite races in New Zealand and Australia.
 For these races the nomination and entry fees are generally much higher, but so is the prize money.
 If your horse is successful enough to enter these elite races your horse would typically have won sufficient prize money to cover nomination and entry fees.

 The monthly ongoing cost for a specific horse(s)/syndicate is detailed in the Disclosure Statement and Syndicate Agreement relevant to that horse(s)/syndicate.

-Redcraze Racing uses high quality and reliable financial accounting systems.
+Redcraze Racing uses reliable financial accounting systems.
 Each Syndicate will have its own dedicated bank account and detailed supporting documents for all transactions.
 This is available to you as a owner at any time.

 You will also receive the following reports:

 As an owner, what correspondence do I receive regarding my horse?

 Owners will receive frequent email updates on the progress of their horse(s).

 These emails will include photos and videos of your horse to keep you informed on its progress and movements.